Formalizing Statistical Causality via Modal Logic: Illustrating Example

-In contrast, $\phiBDA$ infers the causal effect from observation \emph{without} intervention to $x$.
+In contrast, $\phiBDA \eqdef (f = y|_{z,x=c} \,\land~\nB = z \,\land~\nA = f(\nB)\!\mrgn{y})$ describes the inference about the causal effect from observation \emph{without} intervention to $x$ (\Fig{fig:example:confound}).
 This saves the cost of the experiment and avoids ethical issues in random treatments.
-However, to avoid Simpson's paradox, $\phiBDA$ requires an ``adjustment'' (\Sec{sec:reasoning-StaCL}) to cope with the confounder $z$, instead of simply observing $y$.
+Instead, to avoid Simpson's paradox, the inference $\phiBDA$ conducts a \emph{backdoor adjustment} (\Sec{sec:reasoning-StaCL}) to cope with the confounder $z$.

 Concretely, the backdoor adjustment $\phiBDA$ computes $x$'s causal effect on $y$ as follows.
-We first obtain the conditional distribution $f \eqdef y|_{z,x=c}$ and the prior distribution $\nB \eqdef z$.
-Then we conduct the adjustment by calculating the joint distribution $f(\nB)$ from $f$ and $\nB$ and then taking the marginal distribution of $y$, denoted by $\nA \eqdef f(\nB)\!\mrgn{y}$.
-The resulting distribution $\nA$ is the same as the $\nA$ in the RCT experiment $\phiRCT$; that is, the backdoor adjustment $\phiBDA$ can compute the causal effect obtained by $\phiRCT$.
+We first obtain the conditional distribution $f \eqdef y|_{z,x=c}$ and the prior $\nB \eqdef z$.
+Then we conduct the adjustment by calculating the joint distribution $f(\nB)$ from $f$ and $\nB$ and then taking the marginal distribution $\nA \eqdef f(\nB)\!\mrgn{y}$.
+The resulting $\nA$ is the same as the $\nA$ in the RCT experiment $\phiRCT$; that is, the backdoor adjustment $\phiBDA$ can compute the causal effect obtained by $\phiRCT$.